Color of clothing: Social significance

 Colors have social, cultural and political significance.
 Clothing colors also discriminates.
 In the past, some societies and cultures have adopted unconventional fashion trends.
-Pink and blue, for example, have a gender stereotype.
+Pink and blue, for example, are associated to a gender stereotype.
+Gender stereotypes can be seen not only on the color of clothing, but also regarding clothing being classified by gender, such as jeans for men, hence skirts for women.
+These gender stereotypes also classified by colors such as pink for women, hence blue for men.
 In Hinduism, for example, widows are required to wear white, and in contrast to this Brides in western cultures wear white wedding gowns.
 In Christianity, the color black is associated with mourning.